Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 ADN Student Handbook

 Gurnick Academy of Medical Arts nursing graduates play an essential role in healthcare.
 Registered Nurses are vital to the healthcare team as they provide and coordinate patient care.
-RNs assess patients, administer medication and treatments, consult doctors, and teach patients how to manage illness or injuries.
+RNs assess patients, administer medication and treatments, consult with doctors, and educate patients on how to manage their illnesses or injuries.

 Is This Program Right For Me?